 Can topical minoxidil lower blood pressure?

 Research has shown that hypotension, or low blood pressure, is a rare occurrence in those who take topical minoxidil [3].
 This is not to be confused with oral minoxidil, which is licensed to treat high blood pressure in the UK.
-The absorption rate, when taken topically and applied directly to the scalp, is 1-2%, which is a lot lower than oral minoxidil and may at least partly account for the difference between topical and oral minoxidil’s impact on blood pressure [1].
+The absorption rate, when taken topically and applied directly to the scalp, is 1-2%, which is a lot lower than oral minoxidil and may at least partly account for the difference between the impact of topical vs oral minoxidil on blood pressure [1].

 Does topical minoxidil affect your heart?